El Camino: A Breaking Bad Movie: Writing

 Vince Gilligan, the creator and showrunner of Breaking Bad, wrote and directed El Camino.

 Unlike most of his work from The X-Files, Breaking Bad and Better Call Saul, where he collaborated with a writers room to develop his scripts and meet his deadlines, Gilligan wrote the film's screenplay alone until he felt it was ready to present.
 Regarding El Camino as a coda to Breaking Bad, Gilligan believed the film would primarily appeal to the show's fans and would not be as enjoyable to those who had not watched the series.
 This influenced his decision to write it as a direct continuation rather than inserting exposition scenes to try to attract new viewers.
-He felt El Camino could be seen independently from both Breaking Bad and its spinoff Better Call Saul, similarly to how the two series could be seen independently from one another.
-However, he also believed the three works existed together in a larger framework, and that viewers needed to watch all of them together to receive the full experience.
+He felt El Camino could be seen independently from both Breaking Bad and Better Call Saul, similarly to how the two series could be seen independently from one another.
+However, he also believed the three works existed together in a larger framework, and that viewers needed to watch all of them together to receive the full cumulative experience.

-When thinking of which Breaking Bad characters to use for El Camino, Gilligan considered bringing back Skyler White, Walter Jr., Hank and Marie Schrader and Gus Fring, but could not find a way to incorporate them into Jesse's story.
-Saul Goodman was also considered, but Gilligan desisted as he was unaware of the potential plans Peter Gould and the Better Call Saul writers could have for the character in that series.
-An early concept included bringing back Uncle Jack as a ghost that goaded Jesse throughout his journey, but Gilligan discarded this idea as too dreary as he felt Jesse already suffered enough.
-Of the characters he ended up using, Gilligan felt most excited to bring back the sociopathic Todd Alquist, as he maintained fascination with the character and wished he could have been further explored on the series.
-Jesse Plemons, who portrayed Todd, expressed surprise at his deceased character's sizable role upon first reading the script, and described his portion of the film as Todd, free from supervision of his elders, having his best day.
-He also likened his scenes with Jesse to a dark buddy comedy.
+When thinking of which Breaking Bad characters to use for El Camino, Gilligan considered bringing back Skyler White, Walter Jr., Hank and Marie Schrader, and Gus Fring, but could not find a way to incorporate them into Jesse's story.
+Saul Goodman was also considered, but Gilligan refrained as he was unaware of the potential plans Peter Gould and the Better Call Saul writers might have for the character in that series.
+An early concept included bringing back Uncle Jack as a ghost that goaded Jesse throughout his journey, but Gilligan discarded this idea as too dreary, believing Jesse had already suffered enough.
+Of the characters he ended up using, Gilligan felt most excited to bring back the sociopathic Todd Alquist, maintaining that he was fascinated with the character and wished he could have been further explored on the series.
+Jesse Plemons, who portrayed Todd, expressed surprise at his deceased character's sizable role upon first reading the script.
+He described his portion of the film as Todd having his best day free from his elders' supervision, and likened his scenes with Jesse to a dark buddy comedy.